How the internet shutdown in Kashmir is splintering India’s democracy

 Landline phone service resumed eventually, but that was little comfort for many residents of Kashmir.
 “People were reluctant to speak on landlines because [they] were worried that everything was getting recorded,” Parvez says.
 By October, cell service was partially restored, albeit not for the majority of Kashmiris, who used prepaid phones.
 It was only in January—after more than 150 days of an internet blackout, the longest such shutdown in a democracy—that the government took steps toward restoring internet access by unblocking a few hundred websites.

-This particular shutdown was the byproduct of a far-reaching decision by the government—helmed by Prime Minister Narendra Modi—to revoke Article 370, which had granted autonomy to the hotly contested region of Kashmir since India and Pakistan gained independence in 1947.
+This particular shutdown was the by-product of a far-reaching decision by the government—helmed by Prime Minister Narendra Modi—to revoke Article 370, which had granted autonomy to the hotly contested region of Kashmir since India and Pakistan gained independence in 1947.
 But Kashmir is no stranger to internet shutdowns.
 Since 2012, the region has been the target of 180 blackouts, according to the Software Freedom Law Center.
 Things haven’t been much better beyond Kashmir’s borders: In that time, there have been more than 380 internet shutdowns across India.

 Khurram Parvez, Jammu Kashmir Coalition of Civil Society